h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #### TCP Bind Shell in C
 --------

-The following C skeleton code will be used to demonstrate the TCP bind shell from a high-level language perspective.
+The following C skeleton code will be used to demonstrate the TCP Bind shell from a high-level language perspective.

 This will be used as a template for the low-level assembly code to follow: